-DWR, as lead agency, was responsible for preparation of this proposed MND and the incorporated IS.
+DWR, as lead agency, was responsible for preparation of the proposed MND and the incorporated IS.
+The IS/MND was submitted to the State Clearinghouse and circulated for a public review period that began October 6, 2022, and ended November 7, 2022.
+One letter of support was received from the Mooretown Rancheria.
+No other comments were received, and no changes were made to the IS/MND.
 I believe this document meets the requirements of CEQA and provides an accurate description of the Feather River Salmonid Habitat Improvement Project (proposed project), and that DWR has the means and commitment to implement the mitigation measures to assure that the proposed project would not cause any significant impacts on the environment.
 In accordance with CEQA Guidelines Section 21082.1, DWR staff, including myself, have independently reviewed and analyzed the IS and proposed MND for the proposed project and find that the IS and proposed MND reflect the independent judgment of DWR staff.

-Furthermore, as the DWR decision-making body for this project, I have reviewed and considered the information contained in the Final MND, which includes the IS, proposed MND, and comments received during the public review process, prior to approval of the project.
+Furthermore, as the DWR decision-making body for this project, I have reviewed and considered the information contained in the Final MND, which includes the IS, proposed MND, and a letter of support received during the public review process, prior to approval of the project.
+No comments were received during the public review process.